| Abdul

 to its accompanying posters designed by this gifted

 artist.
 Arnaout was also a multifaceted man.
+He wrote poetry

 and short stories, taught at the faculty of fine arts